≡ Menu

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.

-Adjusted for unsecured portions, automotive, and short-term debt, Ford Motor’s total debt came in at US$92 billion as of 3Q 2023, a far lower figure than the original debt figure we saw in the earlier discussion.
+Adjusted for unsecured portions, Company Excluding Ford Credit, and short-term portion, Ford Motor’s debt (risky portion) came in at just $96 billion as of the end of fiscal year 2023, a far lower figure than the original debt figure of $149 billion which we saw in earlier discussions, as shown in the chart above.

-Therefore, as outlined in the earlier discussion, we should only be concerned with Ford Motor’s unsecured debt of US$92 billion, not US$143 billion.
+Therefore, as outlined in the earlier discussion, we should only be concerned with Ford Motor’s unsecured debt portion of $96 billion, not $149 billion.

 Back To Table Of Contents